-Teachers in grades K-8 use the scope and sequence published by the Louisiana Department of Education.
+Teachers in grades K-7 use the scope and sequence published by the Louisiana Department of Education.
 All student resources used in science and social studies are designated by LDOE as Tier 1 curriculum.
-These resources include Studies Weekly and the DBQ (Document Based Questions) Project for social studies; Open SciEd and Amplify will be used for science.
+These resources include Studies Weekly and Gallopade Social Studies Curriculum ; Open SciEd and Amplify will be used for science.